albaye/FarmBeats_project/Aware_Kits/Lab2_WaterYourPlant/Alarm_system/Device_Template_IoTC.md

-# Creating a new IoT Central application template
+# Create a new Device Template in IoT Central

 You have already created an IoT Central Application in [Lab 1](../../Lab1_MonitoryourPlan/IoTCentral/Create_app_IoTCentral.md).
 For this scenario, you will need to add a new interface to your device template so that a command to trigger the alert system can be sent to the device.

-## Create a new device template
+## Create the device template

-As seen previously, device types are defined using templates - these specify the capabilities of the device including the telemetry that can be received from the device, and commands that can be sent to it.

-We have already created a device template that receives temperature, humidity, air pressure, soil moisture and light conditions from your sensor device.
-You will need to define a new template that has these values on it, as well as a new command that communicates to the raspberry pi when the plant needs to be watered.
+We have previously created a device template called **SensorDevice** that receives temperature, humidity, air pressure, soil moisture and light conditions.
+For this lab, you will need to define a new device template that has the same telemetry capabilities, as well as a new command that communicates to the raspberry pi when the plant needs to be watered.

 1. From the left panel select **Device Template**.
 Then click on **+ New**.